Please note that all images in this gallery are copyrighted by the artist and may not be reproduced without permission.

 In a transparent watercolor painting, the white of the 100% cotton watercolor paper shows through all but the very darkest of the layers of paint.
 The above scanned images appear a little washed out or overly bright (compared to the original painting) because the bright lights of the scanner bounced off the white watercolor paper surface behind the transparent paint.

 The picture below shows the quality of the original watercolor painting a bit better; it's taken with a digital camera under natural light, and under these conditions you can see that the colors are richer and fuller.
-Yet neither method can really show the quality and richness of an actual original painting...some reproductions are quite good, but there truly is nothing like an Original!
+Yet neither method can really show the quality and richness of an actual original painting . . .

 Click on images to see fine detail.